-Partial games and games bowled through the efforts of more than one player cannot be used in determining a bowler's average, unless league rules require the secretary to maintain averages based on the actual frames bowled by each player.
+Partial games and games bowled through the efforts of more than one player:

+- Cannot be used in determining a bowler's average, unless league rules require the secretary to maintain averages based on the actual frames bowled by each player. - 2.
+Shall not qualify for league or USBC individual awards.